My name is Dana Holland. I used to be the Director of the Computer

 I did consider joining the US Marine Corps when I graduated from high school - but the recruiter wanted me to sign up for 8 years - too long for this 17-year-old!

-I'm an alumni of Blooming Grove High School (1976) and the University of Texas at Tyler, where I received a B.S. in Computer Science in 1993 and was a member of Epsilon Delta Pi.
+I'm an alumni of Blooming Grove High School (1976) and the University of Texas at Tyler, where I received a B.S. in Computer Science in 1993, a M.S. in Computer Science in 2004, and was a member of Epsilon Delta Pi.
 Back in the ancient days, I attended elementary school in DeSoto, Texas.